kikefdezl/mltop/README.md

 ## Introduction

 **mltop** is a resource monitoring tool designed specifically for Machine Learning Engineers and those working with ML tasks.
-It was a born as a hybrid of `nvtop` (for monitoring NVIDIA GPUs) and `htop` (for monitoring CPU and other system resources), allowing users to see a comprehensive view of their system’s performance in a single interface.
+It was a born as a hybrid of [nvtop](https://github.com/Syllo/nvtop) (for monitoring GPUs) and [htop](https://github.com/htop-dev/htop) (for monitoring CPU and memory), allowing users to see a comprehensive view of their system’s performance in a single interface.

 ### Key Features

 - Dual Resource Monitoring: Overlays CPU and GPU usage for spotting bottlenecks in your dataloader pipelines.
-- Simplified UI: Combines the best features of htop and nvtop, so you don't need to open multiple tools.
+- Simplified UI: Combines the key features of `htop` and `nvtop`, so you don't need to open multiple tools.

 ---